 Next, if you've ever wondered what it's like to play in goal for Liverpool and England, check out Rohit Brijnath's in-depth interview with former Reds star David James.

 Finally, our regular columnists John Brewin and David Tremayne discuss the latest happenings in European football and Formula One.
 John examines Barcelona's risky transfer policy despite their financial trouble while David ponders what's next for Charles Leclerc and Ferrari after a dreadful showing at the French GP.

 Thank you for subscribing and see you next week.

-Every second and fourth Wednesday of the month, The Straits Times tackles the talking points in Singapore sport.
+Every second and fourth Wednesday of the month, The Straits Times tackles the talking points in Singapore and international sport.

 If you received this newsletter from someone, sign up here to get weekly updates right in your inbox.